Netflix/metaflow-extensions-template/README.md

 # Metaflow Extension Framework

+## Warning

+**Anything described in this document is not guaranteed to be supported as Metaflow evolves.
+While Metaflow will support an extension system similar to this, the exact mechanism may evolve.
+Some of the possibilities offered through this mechanism also require you to depend directly on internal APIs (for example the interface of a decorator) which are not guaranteed to be stable or backward compatible like the user-facing APIs.**

+**Anything described here is therefore NOT meant for the casual user.
+If you choose to proceed, we would, however, be interested in your use case and any features that would make this more useful.
+Please open an issue with any feedback.**

 ## Context

 Metaflow is a growing project and, as more companies and partners adopt it, they may